Hogao: Colombian Arepa Sauce

 Can I make hogao (Colombian Sauce) with round onions?

-How does Hogao taste?
+How does hogao taste?

 This recipe has long green onions (or scallions), vine tomatoes, and butter.
 After cooking over low heat for a few minutes, the sauce becomes glistening, savory, and slightly sweet.
 When served with an arepa con queso, this Colombian sauce shines.